 Oil and gas production is sold domestically in the United States, with connections to intrastate and interstate pipelines.
-Prices for oil, NGLs and natural gas are based on US regional price indices; including West Texas Intermediate prices for oil, Henry Hub prices for natural gas and Mont Belvieu prices for NGLs.
+Prices for oil, NGLs and natural gas are based on US regional price indices; primarily West Texas Intermediate prices for oil, including Henry Hub prices for natural gas and Mt.
+Belvieu for NGLs.